hamk-webdev-intim23a6/palautekooderit/README.md

 # Palautekooderit
 Shadow wizard money gang, we love casting spells.

+## Local Developement

 Developement is primarily to be done locally, some testing and production on the server.

-## Local Developement
+### Setup
 To setup local developement environment
 1. Install django and django-extensions
 windows: